 In the current environment of rapid change, boards are asked to play an even more crucial role in steering their companies through turbulent times.

 This means that ensuring the right non-executives are at the table and maximizing the board’s effectiveness are key elements in the company’s success.
-But we all are human, and even non-executives are at risk of not seeing the forest for the trees or letting group think impact their decisions.
-A board is in many ways a team, so it should be coached like any other team.
+But we all are human, and even non-executives are at risk of not seeing the forest for the trees or letting groupthink impact their decisions.

-Having an objective third-party board evaluation can open everyone’s eyes to potential pitfalls and inspire the board members to evolve from good to great.
+Having an objective third-party board evaluation done at least every third year can open everyone’s eyes to potential pitfalls and inspire the board members to evolve from good to great.